 If you are not already claiming tax credits, it is unlikely that you will be able to get help with your childcare costs through tax credits.
 This is because universal credit (UC), which is gradually replacing tax credits and some other benefits, is available across the UK.
-As a result, HMRC state that most people can now no longer make a brand new claim for tax credits.
+As a result, HMRC state that it is no longer possible to make a brand new claim for tax credits.
 You will need to claim UC or pension credit instead, depending on your age.

 When you tell HMRC that you want childcare including in your tax credits award, you will need to include the following childcare information:

 - Name, address and phone number of childcare provider

 - How many hours the child/children attend each provider

 - The name of the Local Authority or body who approved your childcare provider (such as OFSTED)

 - Your average weekly childcare costs (see below for information on how to calculate this)

 It is important to only include costs that are qualifying childcare costs, that you actually incur and pay for and are for childcare that actually takes place.
 If your child does not attend childcare provision when you would usually expect them to, for example because they are ill, HMRC say you cannot claim for childcare costs for childcare if it does not take place after a period of 4 weeks, although you can re-start claiming for childcare costs once the childcare takes place again.
 This rule does not apply where childcare costs are variable and averaged over the year to accommodate periods where no childcare takes place.
 If you are in this situation, you should contact HMRC.